Cristian Estan

 Research

 Network devices use increasingly sophisticated methods to recognize malicious traffic and various categories of traffic to be given lower priority.
-Most of my research is related to the algorithmic aspects of understanding and controlling network traffic.
-The three main areas I work in are network security, network traffic measurement, and network traffic analysis.
+The main focus of my research is on the algorithmic and architectural aspects of controlling network traffic and protecting from network security threats.
 More details on my research summary page.

 Teaching